 We analysed the data by fitting Markov Chain Monte Carlo generalized linear mixed models (MCMCglmm) with Bayesian estimation using the R package MCMCGLMM (Hadfield, 2010).
 To model germination traits, we used binomial MCMCglmms (family = multinomial2) while for t50 and EHS we scaled the values and used Gaussian MCMCglmms (family = gaussian).

-To answer the first question (i.e., at what extent microclimatic contrasting conditions modify germination phenology), we analysed each study separately and modelled every germination trait as the response variable and as the explanatory variable (fixed factor), using phylogeny and sampling site (nested within species) as random factors (germination trait~ ).
-To answer the second question (i.e., whether alpine species from temperate and Mediterranean climates show similar phenological responses), we tested each germination trait as the response variable with both and as explanatory variables (fixed factors) paying special attention to their interaction.
-Random factors remained the same as in the first model (germination trait ~ * ).
+To answer the first question (i.e., at what extent microclimatic contrasting conditions modify germination phenology), we analysed each study community separately and modelled every germination trait as the response variable and climate regime (fellfield and snowbed) as the explanatory variable (fixed factor), using phylogeny and sampling site (nested within species) as random factors (germination trait~ climate regime).
+To answer the second question (i.e., whether alpine species from temperate and Mediterranean climates show similar phenological responses), we tested each germination trait as the response variable with both climate regime and community as explanatory variables (fixed factors) paying special attention to their interaction.
+Random factors remained the same as in the first model (germination trait ~ climate regime * community).
 Phylogeny was included using a reconstructed tree for the 54 species (Supporting information Fig. S1), created with V.PHYLOMAKER R package (Jin and Qian, 2019) using phylosignal and phylobase R packages (Keck et al., 2016; R Hackathon et al., 2020).
 In all models, we used weakly informative priors, with parameter-expanded priors for the random effects.
 Each model was run for 1,000,000 iterations, with an initial burn of 100,000 and a thinning interval of 100.
 From the resulting posterior distributions, we calculated mean parameter estimates and 95% credible intervals (CI).
 Field germination was analysed using GLM with binomial family, separately for each species and retrieval time (spring and autumn) (field germination ~ microhabitat buried).

 Results